-- If a menu choice has an arrow after it, that means there is another layer of choices. - If a menu choice has an ellipsis after it, that means clicking on it opens a dialog box. - If there is no symbol after the menu choice, clicking on that choice executes a command, such as SAVE. - Shortcut keys are listed to the right of menu choices.
+- If a menu choice has an arrow after it, that means there is another layer of choices. - If a menu choice has ellipsis points after it, that means clicking it opens a dialog box.

+- If there is no symbol after the menu choice, clicking that choice executes a command, such as SAVE. - Shortcut keys are listed to the right of menu choices.
 Instead of using the menus, you can press the shortcut keys to achieve the same result.
 For example, CTRL-S is the shortcut key for SAVE.

 Tool Bar: Another method of issuing commands under Windows is to use the graphical tool bar.
-For example, to save a file in the SAS System, click on the icon that looks like a computer disk.
+For example, to save a file in the SAS System, click the icon that looks like a computer disk.
 Most applications, including the SAS System, allow you to define your own tools; this enables you to customize your environment and work efficiently.

 Scroll Bars: Most windows provide both horizontal and vertical scroll bars.
 These enable you to move left, right, up, and down in the window.
-Clicking on the up arrow moves the view up, clicking on the down arrow moves the view down.
-Similarly, clicking on the left arrow moves the view left, and clicking on the right arrow moves the view right.
+Clicking the up arrow moves the view up, and clicking the down arrow moves the view down.
+Similarly, clicking the left arrow moves the view to the left, and clicking the right arrow moves the view to the right.
 To move larger distances, click in the scroll bar area instead of on the arrows.
 "Scrolling" in Chapter 3 provides more detailed information on using scroll bars.

-Minimize Button: Click on the minimize button (the left-most of the three buttons in the top-right corner of a window) to cause the window to shrink to an icon.
-If you minimize an entire application, the window disappears from the desktop; to restore the application, click on its name in the Taskbar.
-Typically, only the active window shows the minimize button.
+Minimize Button: Click the Minimize button (the left-most of the three buttons in the topright corner of a window) to cause the window to shrink to an icon.
+If you minimize an entire application, the window disappears from the desktop; to restore the application, click its name in the Windows Taskbar.
+Typically, only the active window shows the Minimize button.

 Maximize/Restore Button: The middle button in the top-right corner of the window does double duty.
-If it appears as a single box (as it is in Figure 1.2), clicking on it causes the window to take up the whole screen (that is, maximize).
-If it appears as two layered boxes, clicking on it causes the window to restore to the size it was before it was maximized.
-Typically, only the active window shows the maximize button.
+If it appears as a single box (as in Figure 1.2), clicking it causes the window to take up the whole screen (that is, maximize).
+If it appears as two layered boxes, clicking it causes the window to return to the size it was before it was maximized.
+Typically, only the active window shows the Maximize button.

-Close Button: The Close button is the right-most button in the top-right corner of a window, and is an X. Clicking on it closes the application or window.
+Close Button: The Close button is the right-most button in the top-right corner of a window, and it contains an X. Clicking it closes the application or window.
 Typically, only the active window shows the Close button.